Micro-SaaS: Bootstrapping Three Tools to $32,000 Monthly Recurring Revenue

 Action: Use APIs, no-code tools, and AI-driven automation for customer support, lead generation, and onboarding processes.

 Strategy: Develop simple and transparent pricing structures.
-Offer value-based pricing where the customer feels like they’re paying for something that will directly benefit them, but without confusion or hidden fees.
+Offer value-based pricing where the customer feels like they're paying for something that will directly benefit them, without confusion or hidden fees.

 Action: Offer free tiers or trial versions to attract users.
 Introduce pricing tiers based on features, usage, or team size.